Dragster2/150g-Drum-Combat-Robot/Journal.md

 ![image](https://github.com/user-attachments/assets/8e1478be-ceb8-4ec7-a572-b1d44f0c919c)

 More mounting.
 The armor is mounted by 2 screws on both sides.
-For both armor, 4 screws are necesarey.
+For both armor, 4 screws are necessary.
 Not bad.

  ![image](https://github.com/user-attachments/assets/288fd03c-cb15-4ec7-ae3f-f098c06790fe)

-One side of the weapon is hold by the motor but the other side needs something to hold it.
+One side of the weapon is held by the motor and the other side needs something to hold it.
 I am going to run a repeat axel that I have on hand with a bearing that I also have on hand to hold the other side!
 I have done this with my plant that is a all plastic 1lb combat robot and seems to work really well.
-This should be pletny of strenght to hold this weapon too.
+This should be plenty of strength to hold this weapon too.

 ![image](https://github.com/user-attachments/assets/d00cb4bc-034d-460e-9b6a-cfec7e2558fe)

-This is an tpu bearing adopter for bearing to go on the weapon.
-The bearing adopter would help absorb the impact wit the weapon hit the other bot.
+This is an tpu bearing adapter for bearing to go on the weapon.
+The bearing adopter would help absorb the impact when the weapon hits the other bot.
 It also holds the bearing in place. two for one deal.

 ![image](https://github.com/user-attachments/assets/0dd05642-640a-4515-9754-22e31d17fea8)